Blog/Quality Assurance

-A Comprehensive Guide to Using Postman for API Testing (With Examples)
+A Comprehensive Guide to Using Postman for API Testing (with Examples)

 There are many useful libraries, like REST assured which is a Java-based library, that can be used to automate API testing.
 These contain a few code snippets that can be reused in test cases.
 Although they’re very useful for automation engineers, there is another tool that can help you better understand API testing without having to know a programming language.
 Postman is an API testing tool that allows you to perform comprehensive testing faster.
 It offers: